Addis Ababa: Standard of living

 According to the 2007 national census, 98.64% of the housing units of Addis Ababa had access to safe drinking water, while 14.9% had flush toilets, 70.7% pit toilets (both ventilated and unventilated), and 14.3% had no toilet facilities.
 In 2014, there were 63 public toilets in the city, with plans to build more.
 Values for other reported common indicators of the standard of living for Addis Ababa As of 2005 include the following: 0.1% of the inhabitants fall into the lowest wealth quintile; adult literacy for men is 93.6% and for women 79.95%, the highest in the nation for both sexes; and the civic infant mortality rate is 45 infant deaths per 1,000 live births, which is less than the nationwide average of 77; at least half of these deaths occurred in the infants' first month of life.

+Outdoor and indoor air and surface and groundwater urban and environmental pollution is largely unregulated in Abbis Ababa.
+Wastewater is untreated and most is discharged into rivers.
+At 2017 the increase in air pollution due to anthropogenic emissions was found to have increased by around 62% since the 1970s, indicated by a 34% loss in visibility.
+A 2021 study found annual mean PM2.5 concentrations of 10 µg/m3A, 1.7 times higher than the WHO-recommended 24-hour guideline, to which chronic respiratory disease and an annual total of 502 deaths (4.44%) were attributable.

-The city is partially powered by water at the Koka Reservoir.
+The city is partially powered by water turbines at the Koka Reservoir.